The PortablE language & compiler

 ENDCLASS

-Effectively the child class inherits the *implementation* of the parent (it's genes if you like), but it does NOT inherit the *interface* of the parent (say the language it's taught).
+Effectively the child class inherits the implementation of the parent (it's genes if you like), but it does NOT inherit the interface of the parent (say the language it's taught).
 Thus the child can access the parent's methods, but it is free to completely change the interface when redeclaring those methods.
-Unlike C++'s private interitance, the inherited methods are still publically visible (unless they have been redefined)!
+Unlike C++'s private inheritance, the inherited methods are still publically visible (unless they have been redefined)!

 Because the child class is free to completely change it's interface, it will be treated as if it doesn't have a parent - and therefore will not be accepted where it's parent is expected.
 This ensures that the LSP is not broken.